 These Photographs were taken during the same trip.

-Celia Rice Cleage Sherman is the earliest name I can call for this line.
-By the time I asked, nobody remembered her mother’s name.
-Celia Rice was born into slavery in Virginia about 1855.
-Sometime before freedom, she was taken to Tennessee.
+Her daughter Anna Celia Rice, my paternal paternal grandmother was born into slavery in Virginia or Tennessee about 1855.
 Celia had 4 sons, including my grandfather Albert, and 1 daughter, Josephine (also called Josie).
 MtDNA is passed from the mother, to the daughter, to the grandaughter to the great grandaughter in a straight line.
 Although sons receive their mothers MtDNA, they do not pass it on to their children.
 Their children will receive their own mother’s MtDNA.
 So, I am going to be talking about daughters of daughters in this post.

 Josephine married James Cleage, (from a different Cleage family) and had 5 children, 2 sons and 3 daughters, Henrietta, Lucille and Hattie Ruth.
 My cousin Felix, a descendent of Hattie Ruth, shared a chart of family members with me about five years ago.
 There are probably more family members out there since then.
 Additions and corrections welcome!